OrestisStefanou/OrestisStefanou.github.io/_posts/2024-07-06-Investor-Assistant.md

 ```

 ## Calling the agent
-Now let's make some calls the endpoint and see what responses the agent gives back.
-We will ask which is the latest revenue of AAPL stock and see what we get back.
+Now let's make some calls to the endpoint and see what responses the agent gives back.
+We will ask which is the latest revenue of AAPL.
 ```bash
 curl -X 'POST' \
   'http://127.0.0.1:8000/chatbot/conversation' \